-If you have any questions regarding our equal employment opportunity, harassment policies or the complaint procedure, you may contact your local Human Resources representative.
-Parts of the Affirmative Action Plan may be reviewed, as appropriate, by making an appointment with one of California State University, Fresno's Human Resources representative.
+If you have any questions regarding our equal employment opportunity, harassment policies or the complaint procedure, you may contact a Human Resources representative of California State University, Fresno.
+Parts of the Affirmative Action Plan may be reviewed, as appropriate, by making an appointment with one of California State University, Fresno's Human Resources representatives.